 How long does it take to prepare for government exams and interviews using your study materials and coaching?

 Each person is different in terms of time needed to prepare properly for the multiple-choice tests required.
-We recommend a minimum of 20 hours using the strategies in our PSEE study materials [click here] to learn how to take, and then practise on, all the tests.
+We recommend a minimum of 20 hours using the strategies in our two sets of PSEE study materials [click here] to learn how to take, and then practise on, all the tests.

 Government Interviews Government interviews are competency-based rather than knowledge-based, and you can prepare for them with us in personal coaching sessions.
 Background materials designed expressly for government interviews are provided for review prior to the consultation, which takes place either by telephone or face-to-face depending on logistics [click here].